 The starling is a very common sight over most of North America.
 They were imported to New York in 1890 and spread across the continent from there.
-The starling song is quite complex, including a series of whistling notes, chatter and a clear “wolf” whistle.
-Starlings belong to the family of birds which includes vocal mimics known as myna birds.
-These birds are adept at exploiting urban, suburban and agricultural settings.
+The starling song is quite complex, including a series of whistling notes, chatter, and a clear “wolf” whistle.
+Starlings belong to the family of birds that includes vocal mimics known as myna birds.
+These birds are adept at exploiting urban, suburban, and agricultural settings.
 They are one of only a few birds that tolerate areas of high human density and disturbance.

 Male and female starlings look similar.
-Both are glossy black with purplish and greenish iridescence on the head, back and breast.
-Juveniles have grayish brown plumage.
+Both are glossy black with purplish and greenish iridescence on the head, back, and breast.
+The juvenile Starling has a grayish-brown plumage.
 Starlings molt their feathers in the fall.
 The new feather tips are whitish, giving the bird a speckled appearance.
 Over the winter sunlight and weather dulls the speckled look and the bird becomes uniform dark brown or black.

 Starlings are monogamous; they court and mate in the early spring.
 Most of the spring and summer is spent by paired birds in nesting and raising young.
 Up to 8 eggs are laid in each clutch.
 Adults can lay 3 broods a year.
 The young fledge between two and three weeks of age.